 In this article, we discuss HDR photography and its uses.
 Furthermore, we look at why this technique is beneficial for real estate marketing.
 In addition to this, we provide a simple guide for creating HDR images, and list a host of important considerations – enjoy!

-A Brief Introduction to HDR for Real Estate Photography
+A Brief Introduction to HDR in Real Estate Photography

 First, let’s look at what HDR photography is.
 There are many different types of photographic techniques you can utilize – long exposure, time-lapse, etc. As you will see below, HDR photography is an advanced technique used to create exceptional end results: